allanwing-qc/Quantum-Walks-via-Shunt-Decomposition-Circuits/README.md

 Based on this method, we present the circuit form of the evolution operators to perform quantum walks on the 5-cycle, 7-line, the 3-cube with self-loops, the 4-vertex complete graph with self-loops, as shown in Figures 2,3,4 and 5.

 All the circuits were run in https://quantum-computing.ibm.com/ up to 3 steps using the quatum using the quantum composer.
 The quanutm computers we used for this task were ibmq_quito, ibmq_lima, ibmq_manila and ibmq_bogota.
-The original and transpiled circuits for each of the steps and each of the quantum computer can be found in the folders above.
+Quskit codes with the original and transpiled circuits for each of the steps and each of the quantum computer can be found in the folders above.

 ![alt text](https://github.com/allanwing-qc/Quantum-Walks-via-Shunt-Decomposition-Circuits/blob/main/5-cycle_git.png?raw=true)